linkmaster/cns2450-MKUltra/README.md

 ### Server Side
 The server side of this project consists of two components: User Interface (involving user authentication and the display of tracked GPS sessions) and Data Storage (containing user account information and tracked GPS sessions).

-1. User Interface - The login access page and the distance tracked display table page
+1. User Interface - User Authentication - The login access page
-    1. Chrome versions 17-23 are the only supported browsers.
-    2. User Authentication
+    1. User Authentication
         1. When the home page is loaded, the user is presented with Username and Password fields and a Login button.
 A button to “Create User” is also provided.
-    3. Registering new users
+    2. Registering new users
         1. When clicking the Create User button, the user is provided four text fields and a button: Username, PhoneID, two password fields (for verification) and a Register button.
         2. When Register is clicked, the username and phoneid are checked for uniqueness in the GPSUser table of the database and passwords are checked to match.
 If they all pass, then a new row is inserted into the GPSUser table and the user is automatically logged in.
-    4. After login has occurred:
+2. User Interface - After login has occurred:
         1. Automatically display the most recent GPS Tracker session’s data in table format.
         2. Provide a way to select and view previous sessions.
-2. Data Storage - The database that listens for and stores the data sent from the android application.
+3. Data Storage - The database that listens for and stores the data sent from the android application.
     1. Data storage will exist in a MySQL database on the server and will consist of two tables: GPS-Users and GPS-Sessions.
     2. GPS-Users table schema: Username, PhoneID, Password
     3. GPS-Sessions table schema: SessionID, PhoneID, SessionName, GPSCoordinates, Timestamps